Civil Marriage & Civil Union

 For unforgettable moments, take photos of the biggest day of your life – professional photos. – Larisa Wedding Photographer

-The marriage contract can be made by the spouses before or after the celebration of marriage.
+The marriage contract can be made by the spouses before or after the celebration of their marriage.

 The marriage contract allows the spouses or future spouses to choose their matrimonial regime.
+Notary marriage in Quebec.
+Can a notary marry you in Quebec?
+YES, a notary can solemnize the civil marriage in Quebec.
+A marriage celebrated by a notary also has a lot of advantages: legal consultation, advices and explanations about the various matrimonial regimes.
 The marriage contract must be notarized, signed by the spouses in the presence of a notary.
 Do not hesitate to consult Mtre Leopold Lincà notary for more information.

 Marriage automatically subjects the spouses to rules to define their economic relationships, for the duration of their marriage.
 The matrimonial regime can be chosen by the spouses.
 It contains the rules for the administration of their property and their debts that they will accumulate during their marriage and how they are to be shared in the event of a divorce or the death of one of them.